 Raksha Bandhan is a Hindu festival that embodies the family value of filial responsibility.
 It is an ancient tradition of honoring the relationship between brother and sister, and symbolizes his vow to protect her.
 Learn about this festive holiday, and how you can take part in celebrations.

-When Is Raksha Bandhan?
+What Is Raksha Bandhan?

-- Rakhi threads
+- Rakhi threads (silken threads of red and gold)

 - Diya (a lamp used in rituals)

 These items that she gathers on a large plate are called thali.

 The purpose of Raksha Bandhan is to renew and strengthen the filial bond of peace and love.
 First, all members of the family make offerings to their deities.
 Then, as she ties the Rakhi on her brother's wrist, the sister chants a prayer and marks his forehead with Kumkum powder.
 She prays for his health and he returns the sentiment by vowing to protect her.

 During the ceremony, sacred verses from Hindu scriptures are also spoken.
 Once the sister has tied the Rakhi, she traditionally places something sweet in her brother's mouth.
 In return, he presents her with a gift.

 The sentiments of Raksha Bandhan make it a jubilant time.
 It is common to give cards, sweets, flowers, or small presents to family and friends.
 You could even throw a theme party for Raksha Bandhan.
 Choose traditional Indian music special to the occasion, dress in traditional Indian clothing, and encourage your guests to try the Bun Thun Chali dance.